Create a DPA alert to monitor SQL statement execution time

 Select the person or group who gets notified when an alert level is triggered and when the alert is broken.
 (The alert status is set to Broken if an error occurs during execution.)

 If you have not added the person or group as a contact in DPA, click Add Contact or Add Contact Group.
 See Create contacts and contact groups in the DPA Administrator Guide.

-- Click Test Alert and verify that the recipients receive the email.
+- Click Test Alert to verify that no errors occur when the alert is executed.